Guim3/guim3.github.io/_posts/2017-03-17-All-you-need-to-know-about-GANs.md

 #### What this post is about
 * A summary of the important things about GANs
 * A lot of links to other sites, posts and articles so you can decide where to focus on
-* Recent progress and potential future applications
+* Being up to date

 ## Understanding GANs